scurry-works/scurrypy/CONTRIBUTING.md

 **Not Accepting:**
 * Auto-caching (architectural decision)
 * Voice support (out of scope for now)
+* Subcommands (lots of overhead for not enough gain)

 > **Important Note**: Throughout this document, Discord's payloads are called objects and ScurryPy's models are called data classes.